sigmaco/rwsrc-v37-pc/README.md

 ## License

 Electronic Arts, Inc. reserves exclusively to itself any possibility of relicensing or sublicensing, which actually is not commercial in anyway.
-This project is published under the *monumental license* administrated by SIGMA partnership with Electronic Arts, Inc. asset management.
+This project is published under the *monumental license* administrated by SIGMA in partnership with Electronic Arts, Inc. asset management.

 RenderWare is (c) 1993-2006 Canon Inc., Criterion Software Ltd., and Electronic Arts Inc.
 Additional contracted effort for maintenance is (c) 2011-2023 SIGMA FEDERATION.